Skip to main content

 Frameworks, AI, and the modern web developer

 I first started playing with web content in 1994 while in college.
 Over the years I've see most major changes in web development.
-From the early days of HTML, to CGI, to Javascript, Ajax, and many other libraries, to AR/VR to now AI.
+From the early days of HTML-only sites, to CGI for server-side processing, to Javascript, Ajax, and many other libraries and frameworks, to AR/VR to now AI.

-In this post I will try to address my views on why fads come and go in web development, why we should be careful with the new hypes in technology and why I think we should be careful with AI as it is at the time of this writing.
+In this post I will try to present a brief history of frameworks and address my views on frameworks and their issues, and why I think we should be careful with AI as it exists at the time of this writing.

 Prehistory: Before Javascript #

-The earliest server-side programming was done with Perl using what's called the Commong Gateway Interface or CGI and stored in the server's cgi-bin directory.
+The earliest server-side programming was done with Perl using what's called the Commong Gateway Interface (CGI) and stored in the server's cgi-bin directory.

 #!/usr/local/bin/perl